Neutering Your Male Dog

 What is the best age to neuter a male dog?

 While this may seem like a straight forward question, it is actually far from it!
-Depending on with whom you speak and in which country you find yourself, you will notice that veterinarians will give different advice on what is the best age to neuter your dog.
+Depending on who you speak and in which country you find yourself, you will notice that veterinarians will give different advice on the best age to neuter your dog.

-- Most rescue centres and charities will castrate their males earlier (between about three and six months) to decrease the risk of them mating which would further add to the overpopulation problem.
+- Most rescue centers and charities will castrate their males earlier (between three and six months) to decrease their mating risk, which would further add to the overpopulation problem.

 - Another consideration is the dog’s size and breed.
-Some larger breeds such as Rottweilers and Golden Retrievers benefit from being castrated when over a year of age to reduce the risk of certain disease including orthopaedic disorders and even some cancers.
+Large breeds like Rottweilers and Golden Retrievers benefit from being castrated when over a year of age to reduce the risk of certain diseases, including orthopedic disorders and even some cancers.

 What are the benefits of neutering a male dog?

-There are a number of benefits to performing a castration surgery:
+There are several benefits to performing a castration surgery:

-- No chance of an accidental mating and unwanted pregnancy.
+- Reduces to zero chances of an accidental mating and unwanted pregnancy.
 This is especially important in multi-pet households.
-There are currently a large number of unwanted dogs in rehoming centres and young, healthy dogs are being put to sleep every day because of the lack of homes available.
+There are currently many unwanted dogs in rehoming centers, and young, healthy dogs are being put to sleep every day because of the lack of homes available.

-- Less roaming and escaping from homes and gardens.
+- There will be less roaming and escaping from home.
 Those that are neutered don’t have that ‘drive’ to follow the scent of a female.

-- Castrating eliminates the production of testosterone which can improve the behaviour of some dogs, especially those with testosterone-driven vices such as dog to dog aggression, humping and urine marking.
-However, owners should be aware that castration is not a panacea and most dogs with behavioural disorders require specific programmes and a lot of training.
+- Castrating eliminates the production of testosterone, which can improve some dogs’ behavior, especially those with testosterone-driven vices such as dog to dog aggression, humping, and urine marking.
+However, owners should be aware that castration is not a panacea, and most dogs with behavioral disorders require specific programs and a lot of training.

 Are there any downsides?

-- While vets do everything they can to keep dogs comfortable afterwards (such as providing pain relief and prescribing strict rest), dogs can feel moderate discomfort for a few days after the procedure and some may be a little bruised and swollen.
+- While vets do everything they can to keep dogs comfortable afterward (such as providing pain relief and prescribing strict rest), dogs can feel moderate discomfort for a few days after the procedure, and some may be a little bruised and swollen.
 Most are back to normal within the week.